 But you, being the professional genius that you are, asks a different question.
 When your prospective copywriting client says, “I need you to rewrite my website,” you ask, “Why?
 What are you hoping to accomplish?”

 Getting at your soon-to-be clients’ wants and needs helps ensure you craft copy that actually meets those wants and needs!
 Otherwise, what’s the point, right?

-You may also discover that what they think they want won’t actually meet those wants and needs.
+Sometimes—OK, even regularly!—what clients think they want won’t actually meet those wants and needs.

 For example, if a prospective client asks you to rewrite their site and you ask why, they may say “Well, we’re running Facebook ads and those ads aren’t doing very well, so we need a new website.”

 Now, you, being the insightful marketer will know to ask, “Okay, when you say it’s ‘not doing very well,’ what does that mean?
 What numbers are you looking at?”
 After all, if the click-through rate on the ad isn’t doing well, it’s not the website’s problem (at least, not at first).
 What they really need is for you to write them new Facebook ads!